 - Reward good behavior instead of punishing bad.

 While ignoring your cat works in some situations, you can change your cat’s bad behavior using more positive methods.
-However, if you do ignore your cat’s behavior, make sure to continuously monitor its personality for any changes that signify it’s unhappy.
+However, if you ignore your cat’s behavior, make sure to continuously monitor its personality for any changes that signify it’s unhappy.
 That way, you can stop as soon as your cat feels anxious or distressed.